k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 ### Baseline and Override Rules

 Starting V8.2, the Discovery execution is based on the rules.
-Creation of various rules enables creating different variations of a discovery pipeline process per data platform and schema.
+The creation of multiple rules allows different variations of a Discovery pipeline process to be tailored per data platform and schema.

 For example, you can define that a ```Plugin X``` is executed on ```Schema 1``` while it is not executed on all other schemas of the same data platform.
-You can also define a bigger data sample on ```Schema 2``` while all the rest will have a default sample size.
+You can also define a bigger data sample on ```Schema 2``` while all the rest will use a default sample size.

 The product initial setup includes a **Baseline** rule which represents a baseline configuration, such as a sample size, list of all product plugins and their default settings.

-One can override a Baseline rule, e.g. make some plugin to be active, if its product setting is inactive.
+One can override a Baseline rule, for example, deactivate a plugin, which is active in the product settings.
 A crawler filter cannot be set on a Baseline rule since it is applied for all data platforms.

-The user can create one or more rules, per each relevant data platform.
+The user can create multiple rules per a data platform.
 Each rule can define:

 * Crawler filter - schemas and/or datasets to be included or excluded from the Discovery job.
 * Override rule - plugins and other general overrides to the default product settings.
 * A combination of a filter and override rules.

-When there are multiple rules for the same process element, the most specific rule "wins".
-For example:
+The rules are executed based on the following hierarchy: when multiple rules apply to the same process element, the most specific rule takes precedence.
+For example, the following rules exist:

 * A **Baseline** rule defines that a ```Plugin X``` is inactive.
-* A **Rule 1** is created for CRM_DB and it sets ```Plugin X``` to active.
+* A **Rule 1** is applied on CRM_DB and it sets ```Plugin X``` to active.
-* A **Rule 2** is created for CRM_DB and public2 schema, and it  sets ```Plugin X``` to active and a threshold = 0.8.
+* A **Rule 2** is applied on CRM_DB and public2 schema, and it  sets ```Plugin X``` to active and a threshold = 0.8.

-So, depending on which interface and/or schema the Discovery is executed, the ```Plugin X``` settings are taken from the most specific rule.
+Depending on which interface and/or schema the Discovery is executed, the ```Plugin X``` settings are taken from the most specific rule.

-All the above configuration changes are saved on the project level under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.
+All the overrides are saved in the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder,the **pluginsOverride.discovery** file.
+It is created when the overrides are performed using a [Discovery Pipeline screen](13_discovery_pipeline_settings.md) in the Catalog Settings.

-The baseline configuration as well as the override rule can be viewed and updated via the Discovery Pipeline screen in the Catalog Settings.
+Click [here](13_discovery_pipeline_settings.md) to learn about the baseline configuration as well as the override rules that can be viewed and updated via the Discovery Pipeline screen in the Catalog Settings.

-[Click here for a detailed screen description, the guidelines for rules creation and examples.]